PaulGustafson/stringnet/README.md

  * [Finiteness for Mapping Class Group Representations from Twisted Dijkgraaf-Witten Theory] (https://arxiv.org/abs/1610.06069), Paul Gustafson.
-   The figures in this paper outline the local moves needed to compute the representations of mapping class group generators
+   The figures in this paper give (most of) the local moves for computing the representations of mapping class group generators

 Author